LinuxCNC/wlo/downloads/index.md

 generally a better choice for software stepping using a parallel port.
 However making a stable version of a 4.x Kernel for Stretch (and eventually Buster) has proven difficult, which is partly why we still distribute the EOL Wheezy.
-This is compatable with Mesa PCI and PCIe and Pico interface boards but is not compatable with Mesa Ethernet interface boards.
+This is compatible with Mesa PCI and PCIe and Pico interface boards but is not compatable with Mesa Ethernet interface boards.

 * LinuxCNC 2.7.14 [Debian 7 Wheezy](http://www.linuxcnc.org/iso/linuxcnc-2.7.14-wheezy.iso)